 3. Talk during intercourse

 There are two excellent avenues for talking during sex that you can explore with your partner.
 First, you can try talking naughty to one another.
 You can be as graphic or as reserved as you like with this one.
-This a great way to let your inhibitions go and connect with your words and fantasies.

 You could also take a much sweeter approach and whisper sweet nothings to one another.
 Tell your spouse what you like about what you are doing, tell them you love them, and say how close you feel to them.